AutoCAD has many features that simplify the drawing process, such as OSNAP, ORTHO, and more.

 B. Object Snap Tracking

-The tracking line will appear when we point to a specific snap point (without clicking) and then move the cursor away from that point.
+The tracking line will appear when you point to a specific snap point (without clicking) and then move the cursor away.

-- Moving an object to a position aligned with a specific point.
+- Move an object to a position that is aligned with a specific point.

-- As a guide to create a new object aligned with the selected snap point as a reference.
+- Create a new object aligned with a selected snap point.

-- Finding the intersection point between two snap points.
+- Find the intersection point between two snap points.

 C. Temporary OSNAP / Snap Override

-Temporary OSNAP allow you to use specific object snap modes for a single use, without permanently changing your running OSNAP settings.
+Temporary OSNAP allows you to use specific object snap modes for a single use, without permanently changing your running OSNAP settings.

-This feature is also called Snap Override because when we use it, all active snap modes will be temporarily disabled, so the cursor only focuses on the snap mode that we activated from Temporary OSNAP.
+This feature is also called Snap Override because when you use it, all active snap modes are temporarily ignored, allowing the cursor to focus only on the snap mode selected through Temporary OSNAP.

-This is useful when you need a specific snap for a single operation for various reasons, such as needing a snap mode that is rarely used and set to disable, or because there are too many snap points close together, making it difficult to find the intended snap target.
+This is useful when you need a specific snap for a single operation for various reasons, such as needing a snap mode that is rarely used and currently disabled, or because there are too many snap points close together, making it difficult to find the intended snap target.

-Temporary OSNAP also has snap modes that are not available in Regular OSNAP, such as “From” and “Mid Between Two Point” modes.
+Temporary OSNAP also includes snap modes that are not available in the regular OSNAP settings, such as “From” and “Mid Between Two Points” modes.
 For more details, see the image below:

-To use Temporary OSNAP, press Shift + Right Click, then select the snap mode we need.
+To use Temporary OSNAP, press Shift + Right Click, then select the snap mode you need.

 Leave a Reply